Abd El-Razzak El-Sanhuri: Cairo and Baghdad in the 1930s

-After spending eight years as a teacher of civil law at the Faculty of Law in Cairo, al-Sanhūrī moved to Baghdad in 1935, where he became dean of the Baghdad School of Law.
-In February 1936, Rashid Ali al-Gaylani, then the Minister of Interior, put together a committee of jurists for the drafting of an Iraqi Civil Code, which he tasked al-Sanhūrī with presiding over.
+After spending eight years as a teacher of civil law at the Faculty of Law in Cairo, el-Sanhūrī moved to Baghdad in 1935, where he became dean of the Baghdad School of Law.
+In February 1936, Rashid Ali al-Gaylani, then the Minister of Interior, put together a committee of jurists for the drafting of an Iraqi Civil Code, which he tasked el-Sanhūrī with presiding over.
 Interruptions brought about by the 1936 Iraqi coup d'état and strong opposition from Islamists brought the project to a halt.
-In 1937, al-Sanhūrī returned to Cairo.
+In 1937, el-Sanhūrī returned to Cairo.
 Around this time, he interacted with secessionists of the Wafd Party and joined the Saadist Institutional Party.

 The Egyptian Civil Code

-In late 1938, after two drafting committees were abandoned, the Egyptian Minister of Justice Aḥmad al-Khashaba determined that drafting of a civil code would be "best accomplished by two individuals", and proceeded to select al-Sanhūrī and his old mentor, Lambert, for the task.
+In late 1938, after two drafting committees were abandoned, the Egyptian Minister of Justice Aḥmad al-Khashaba determined that drafting of a civil code would be "best accomplished by two individuals", and proceeded to select el-Sanhūrī and his old mentor, Lambert, for the task.
 The first draft of the Egyptian Civil Code was completed in 1942.
 Various administrative hold-ups and legislative procedures resulted in the Code being promulgated on 15 October 1949.

 The Iraqi and Syrian civil codes

-In 1943, al-Sanhūrī left Egypt to help draft the civil code of Iraq anew.
+In 1943, el-Sanhūrī left Egypt to help draft the civil code of Iraq anew.
 This time, the attempt at drafting a code was more favourable; an Iraqi Civil Code which combined the Majalla and the Egyptian Civil Code as its sources was promulgated in 1951 (but only came into force in 1953).
-Al-Sanhūrī also visited Syria, at which time he contributed to the drafting of a civil code.
+El-Sanhūrī also visited Syria, at which time he contributed to the drafting of a civil code.
 His contribution, however, was cut short by his return to Cairo in 1948.
 Moreover, the articles which he drafted were eventually dropped in favour of the draft which, at the instructions of Husni al-Za'im, more or less mirrored the Egyptian Civil Code.